Saving & Spending Taxes

 What is Keeper?

 Keeper is a financial platform that uses AI to uncover tax deductions and file your taxes.
-Simply upload your tax forms and let Keeper do the rest.
-As an independent contractor, it can be tricky to determine whether expenses fall under write-off categories, so I know Keeper’s AI tools could be really helpful.
+The idea is that you upload your tax forms and let Keeper do the rest.
+As an independent contractor, it can be tricky to determine whether expenses fall under write-off categories, so I know Keeper's AI tools could be really helpful.

 Besides helping you track work-related expenses throughout the year, Keeper can handle your tax filing.
-Knowing that my tax return will be analyzed by a human tax professional after the AI work is done adds a lot of reassurance.
-(Plus, the tax filing example online includes references from The Office with a Dunder Mifflin W-2, which I find fun.)
+Knowing that a human tax professional would analyze my tax return after the AI work is done would add a lot of reassurance.

-One thing to note is that although Keeper technically offers a free 7-day trial, the free trial period doesn’t include the actual filing of your taxes.
-You can access expense categorization and tax preparation tools, but to file your taxes you’ll need to pay for a subscription.
+One thing to note is that although Keeper technically offers a free 7-day trial, the free trial period doesn't let you actually file your taxes.
+You can access expense categorization and tax preparation tools, but you'll need to pay for a subscription to file your return.

 How does Keeper work?